raphaelmcobe/datatrieste_nn_22/slides/content/home/01_introduction.md

 {{% note %}}
 *  As the correct predicted probability decreases, however, the log loss increases rapidly:
   * In case the model has to answer 1, but it does with a very low probability;

+* If you have events and probabilities, how likely is it that the events happen based on the probabilities?
+  * If it is very likely, we have a small cross-entropy and if it is not likely we have a high cross-entropy.

 {{% /note %}}

 ---